dav-armour/sloper/README.md

 Devise gem used for user management.

 ### Identify the database to be used in your App and provide a justification for your choice.
-Postgresql will be used for the database as it provides a lot of functionality.
+PostgreSQL will be used for the database as it provides a lot of functionality.
+In comparison with SQLite, the default database management system bundled with Rails, PostgreSQL provides the critical ability to perform multiple writes into the server at the same time.
+Also, since PostgreSQL is widely adopted, open-source and completely SQL standards-compliant, searching for solutions for our app would be much easier.
+In particular there were a few functions of PostgreSQL that we used extensively throughout our site:
+* Nested querying
+* Eager loading
+* Fuzzy searching

 ### Identify and describe the production database setup (i.e. postgres instance).
 Postresql database will be used in production as it is hosted by Heroku.